David Belt

 David Eric Belt (born June 29, 1967) is an American-born entrepreneur, founder, and investor.
 He was voted one of the top 50 most powerful people in tech in New York City in 2019 by City & State and one of the top 100 most influential people in Brooklyn by Brooklyn Magazine.
-He is the founder of Macro Sea, the co-founder and Executive Chairman of New Lab, and the founder DBI, which now operates as two companies: DBI Projects and DBI Construction Consultants.
+He is the founder of Macro Sea, the co-founder and Executive Chairman of Newlab, and the founder DBI, which now operates as two companies: DBI Projects and DBI Construction Consultants.

 Early life

 Belt was born in 1967 in Trenton, New Jersey, and grew up in Yardley, Pennsylvania, a suburb of Philadelphia.
 He is the oldest of two children.
 Belt attended grade school in Bucks County, Pennsylvania and later the George School.

 Career

 Belt moved to San Francisco in the 1980s while on tour with a punk band.
 He began his construction career in San Francisco working as a laborer.
 He transitioned to project management, running large projects including a $1 billion project at San Francisco International Airport.
 In 1999, Belt returned to the East Coast.